AdobeDocs/journeys.en/help/using/api/import-export.md

 ## Export-Import flow

-The standard export-import flow is the following:
+We recommend to follow these steps to manage your journeys across environments:

-1. Create and parameter a journey.
-More info here:
+1. Create and parameter a journey in your start environment.
+More info here: https://experienceleague.corp.adobe.com/docs/journeys/using/building-journeys/about-journey-building/journey.html?lang=en#building-journeys
-1. Check if the journey has no error.
-More info here:
+1. Check if the journey version has no error.
+More info here: https://experienceleague.corp.adobe.com/docs/journeys/using/building-journeys/testing-the-journey.html?lang=en
+1. Call /list/journeys API to retrive UID journey and the UID of your latest journey version.
+If needed, You can call /journeys/{uid}/latest to find the UID of your latest journey version.
-1. Call the export API.
-See below
+1. Call the export API with your start environment parameters (orgID and sandboxName).
+1. Open the return payload:
-1. If the journey contains specific credentials, you need to complete the new credentials in the return payload.
+ * If your exported journey contains specific credentials, you need to replace these credentials with the one for the new environement.
-1. If the journey contains events that point to an XDM schema, you need to manually update the schema ID reference with the schema ID of the new environment in the xdmEntity node of the payload.
+ * If your exported journey contains events that point to an XDM schema, you need to manually update the schema ID reference with the schema ID of the new environment in the xdmEntity node if IDs values are different.
 This update needs to done for each event.
+More info : https://experienceleague.corp.adobe.com/docs/journeys/using/events-journeys/experience-event-schema.html?lang=en#schema-requirements-for-journey-orchestration-events
+ * If email/sms/push action in your start journey, you may have to update the template name and mobileApp name if different.
-1. Call the import API.
+1. Call the import API with your target env .
 Note that you can call the import API as many times as you want.
-The UUID and the name of each node contains in the journey are reconstructed each time you call the import API.
+The UUID and the name of each node contains in the journey are generated each time you call the import API.
-1. Once the Journey is imported, you can publish it in the new sandbox or environment
+1. Once the Journey is imported, you can publish it in the new sandbox or environment.

 ## Authentification